House leaders to charge Trump with 'high crimes and misdemeanors' in two articles of impeachment

 Pointing to Trump's personal attorney Rudy Giuliani's recent trip to Ukraine, Schiff said Trump "still wants Ukraine to interfere" in the 2020 election and boost his campaign.

-Speaking at the Wall Street Journal CEO Council Forum on Tuesday, Mulvaney said the articles of impeachment "should surprise nobody," adding that "politics can and should influence foreign policy."
+Speaking at the Wall Street Journal CEO Council Forum on Tuesday, Mulvaney said the articles of impeachment "should surprise nobody," adding that "politics can and should influence foreign policy and hopefully always will."

 The White House, the Trump campaign and their allies swiftly pushed back too.
 White House press secretary Stephanie Grisham called the articles of impeachment "baseless" and said Trump "will address these false charges in the Senate and expects to be fully exonerated, because he did nothing wrong."